qa-tools/qa-tools/docs/getting-started.rst

 Configuration
 -------------
-The library needs to be properly configured before usage.
-This is done through the help of ``Config`` class instance:
+The library can be optionally configured using following approach:

 .. literalinclude:: examples/config_base_url.php
    :linenos:
-   :emphasize-lines: 8-10
+   :emphasize-lines: 14-16

-Typical configuration process consists of 3 steps:

-#. obtaining (or creating) Mink's session object (line 7)
-#. providing configuration options via ``Config`` class instance (line 8-10)
-#. creating ``PageFactory`` class instance with objects created above (line 11)

-Then created ``PageFactory`` class instance can be used to spawn Page classes at will.
+Then created ``PageFactory`` class instance can be used to spawn ``Page`` class instances at will.

-.. note:: If several Mink's sessions are used, then separate ``PageFactory`` instance needs to be created for each
+.. note:: If several Mink's sessions are used (e.g. for different browsers), then separate ``PageFactory`` class
-          of them.
-It is allowed to share the ``Config`` class instance among them.
+          instance needs to be created for each of them.
+Configuration setting can be shared across different ``PageFactory`` class instances, when **same container** is used to create them.

 .. _configuration-options: